groboclown/kota/docs/modules/module-data.md

 The install hook runs after the module definitions are loaded into the engine.

-You may notice an absense of object creation.
+You may notice an absence of object creation.
 This is due to one of the tenants of the engine - explicit object creation is only done by the engine, not by the modules.
-This allows modules to have extreme influence over the consructed stories without being declarative.
+This allows modules to have extreme influence over the constructed stories without being declarative.

 ### `install.attach-value`